anshshah23/anshshah23/README.md

 # 💡 My Projects:

+Welcome to my project portfolio!
+Over the years, I have worked on a diverse range of projects, starting with web development technologies like HTML, CSS, and JavaScript, and later advancing to more complex frameworks such as React and Next.js.
+Now, I'm excited to shift my focus toward AI-based projects, exploring how artificial intelligence can drive innovation in various domains.

+### Featured Projects:
+1) [**Travel Essence**](https://travelessence-byansh.vercel.app): Discover essential must-visit travel destinations!
+From bustling tourist spots to luxury hotels and local restaurants, this app has you covered for all your travel needs.

+2) [**PrepMaster**](https://prepmaster-one.vercel.app): A platform designed to help job candidates prepare for interviews by sharing insights and tips.

+3) [**AI Recipe Generator**](https://recipegeneratorreactapp.onrender.com/): Generate delicious recipes based on the ingredients you have on hand with the power of AI.

+4) **DJS NSS Website**: A community platform for the NSS chapter at DJ Sanghvi College.

+5) [**Gemfind**](https://gemfind.com): A platform to search and explore various gemstones.

+6) **MedCure**: A healthcare solution designed to improve patient care and medical service accessibility.

+7) [**Personal Website**](https://anshshah.vercel.app): My personal portfolio, showcasing my projects, skills, and background.

+8) [**Noteng**](https://noteng.vercel.app): A dynamic note-taking application designed for efficiency.

+9) [**Neotravels**](https://neo-travels.vercel.app/): A clean and simple travel website built with HTML, CSS, and JavaScript.

+10) [**Weather App**](https://weather-app-byansh.vercel.app/): Stay updated on the latest weather conditions with this real-time weather app.

+I look forward to expanding my expertise and continuing to build impactful solutions, with a special focus on AI in the near future!

 # 💫 About Me:
  I’m currently working on a mental health support website.<br><br>🌱 I’m currently learning Django<br><br>👯 I’m looking to collaborate on web development projects.<br><br>👨‍💻 All of my projects are available at github.com/anshshah23/<br><br>💬 Ask me about React, Angular, Django etc.<br><br>📫 How to reach me anshshah2303@gmail.com<br><br>📄 Know about my experiences: <a href="https://drive.google.com/file/d/14SVSVwtZ-jmlT8jr49MBGB3c-YKKjTV3/view?usp=drive_link" target="blank" rel="noopener noreferrer">View My Portfolio</a>